-As of December 1, there are 11 vacant units (five 2-bedrooms and six 3-bedrooms) which will be kept vacant during construction.
+As of January 1, there are 11 vacant units (five 2-bedrooms and six 3-bedrooms) and one pending lease termination which will be kept vacant during construction.
 There are 16 households on the waiting list which is now closed.
 We will reopen the waiting list and start filling the openings when the rehab is complete.

-Windows are installed; the sewer has been moved; new sidewalks are poured; the southeast parking lot is completed; the new addition is framed and roofed; and unit rehab has begun on 8 units.
-It is expected to take 4-6 weeks per building.
-As always, there have been some unexpected challenges, but overall things are progressing.
-There is still no siding on the buildings.
+Windows are installed; the sewer has been moved; new sidewalks are poured; the southeast parking lot is completed; the siding is complete, the new addition is roofed, and unit rehab has begun on 8 units.
+The first 4 units are expected to be completed on January 20 and the second four on February 3.
+Progress is being made!